shruthi-venkatesh/shruthi-venkatesh.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Student at Carnegie Mellon University.
-My research interests are in health care and industrial organization.
-I am on the 2023-2024 academic job market.
+Welcome to my website!
+I'm a PhD Candidate at Carnegie Mellon University studying health care and industrial organization.
+My research explores the relationships between competition in health care markets, provider decision-making, and patient outcomes.
+I am on the 2023-2024 job market.